Natural but a nuisance

 Sea lettuce varies in abundance from year to year and place to place.
 Its presence is most strongly influenced by uncontrollable factors such as wind, tides and coastal currents which affect water temperature and natural nutrient levels.

-Research by Regional Council has shown that large sea lettuce blooms in Tauranga Harbour are a natural event that is linked to the El Nino weather pattern.
+Research by Regional Council has shown that large sea lettuce blooms in Tauranga Harbour are a natural event that appear linked to the El Nino weather pattern.
+El Nino creates enhances growing conditions for sea lettuce with improved water clarity (due to lower rainfall and less land run-off), and oceanic upwelling which brings cooler, nutrient-rich waters into the harbour from off-shore.